EventStore/EventStore-Client-Dotnet/docs/docs/connecting-to-eventstore/setting-up-a-connection-with-net-dependency-injection.md

-# Setting up a connection wit .NET dependency injection
+# Setting up a connection with .NET dependency injection